 - 1 teaspoon salt, or more to taste

 - 1 cup pearled barley

-- ½ cup chopped fresh mint leaves or 2 tablespoons dried
+- 3 tablespoons dried mint, or 1/2 cup finely chopped fresh mint leaves

-- Prepare the garnish by heating the oil in a skillet over medium heat and saute the onion for about 10 minutes before adding the rest of the ingredients.
-Saute for 2 more minutes and set aside.
+- In the meantime, prepare the garnish by heating the oil in a skillet over medium heat and sauté the onion for about 15 minutes before adding the rest of the ingredients.
+Saute for 2 more minutes on low heat and set aside.

-- Cover and simmer over low heat for 15 minutes.
-Stir in the kashk/sour cream and remove from the heat.
-Pour the soup into a bowl and garnish with the garlic mint sauce.
+- Pour the soup into a serving bowl and garnish with the onion, garlic mint sauce.
 Serve hot.